-Movement expands in the upper grades from the basic elements of dance and sports to include the concepts of movement phrases, choreography, folk dance, and performance, as well as the more complicated game structures involved in soccer, volleyball, basketball, kickball, and games of the children’s own invention.
+As students get older, Movement expands from the basic elements of dance and sports to include the concepts of movement phrases, choreography, folk dance, and performance, as well as traditional yoga practice and the more complicated game structures involved in soccer, volleyball, basketball, kickball, and games of the children’s own invention.
 Students begin thinking critically about how games work and how to participate in them in a way that feels safe, fun, inclusive, and challenging.
 These games increase endurance, strength, and more advanced ball skills.
 Upper grade students continue to learn how to navigate their own bodies safely through space while working energetically and rigorously.
 They practice managing their social-emotional responses to game play and cooperation.